Schools closed, roads slick as snow hits D.C. region for second time in a week

-Chris Geldart, the D.C. deputy mayor for public safety, said Friday morning that the city’s snow crew was out early Thursday evening clearing the main roads first and then working on the side streets in residential areas.
+In D.C., Chris Geldart, the deputy mayor for public safety, said Friday morning that the city’s snow crew was out early Thursday evening clearing the main roads first and then working on the side streets in residential areas.

 “The main roads look good,” he said.
 “It’s mostly just standing water, and now we’re working on residential streets.”
 He said crews have been working 12-hour shifts since Sunday night from the previous snowstorm.

-In Virginia, the Department of Transportation advised drivers to stay home, if possible, because “travel is hazardous.”
-On Monday, Interstate 95 was shut down in both directions overnight because of multiple crashes in the snowstorm, and drivers were stuck in their vehicles without food and water.
+In Virginia, the governor declared a state of emergency Wednesday in advance of Friday’s storm.
+Officials advised people to stay off the roads to avoid a repeat of Monday’s traffic nightmare on Interstate 95 when it was shut down overnight because of multiple crashes in the snowstorm, and drivers were stuck in their vehicles without food and water.

+The Virginia Department of Transportation urged drivers to stay home, if possible, because “travel is hazardous.”

 Metrobus is running on a reduced schedule because of the weather.
 The Metro rail system is running normally, but commuter trains — VRE and MARC — are running limited service.